syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Columns.md

 ## Column Template

-Html templates can be specified in the `Template` property of the particular column as a string (HTML element) or ID of the template's HTML element.
+HTML templates can be specified in the `Template` property of the particular column as a string (HTML element) or ID of the template's HTML element.

 You can use JsRender syntax in the template.
 For more information about JsRender syntax, please refer [this link](http://www.jsviews.com/#jsrapi "this link").